Grant winner 2014

 The steroid hormone cortisol is secreted by the body in spurts over the course of the day, and its levels increase dramatically during stress.
 Cortisol is known to have major effects on both neuronal activity and on the ways that brain cells communicate, so it could plausibly play a role in seizures.

-Professor Stafford Lightman at the University of Bristol, and colleagues in Bristol and Exeter, have been awarded £29,208 over 24 months, for a pilot grant entitled How do stress hormones trigger seizures? in which they will investigate this.
+What difference will it make?
 If successful, this grant could potentially lead to the development of new treatments for epilepsy.